Close

 If travelling by car, feed your pet and have toilet breaks the same time as you would at home.
 If you have a cat, carry a litter box with you.

-You can buy comfy seat covers, and safe booster seats for dogs, and it may be worth considering a backseat barrier to ensure your pooch won’t hop over to the front seat while you're driving.
+You can buy safe booster seats for dogs, and it may be worth considering a backseat barrier to ensure your pooch won’t hop over to the front seat while you're driving.

 And don’t forget to pack things like your pet’s bed, blanket, toys or a scratch post.
 Putting these things in your temporary accommodation will relieve the stress of being somewhere new.